Best health insurance in Canada for 2024

 • Your age

 You'll need to get a personalized quote to be sure of the price.
 You can get health insurance quotes in just seconds with our comparison tool at the top of this page.
-Know that the cost also varies from one health insurance agency to another.
+Know that the cost also varies from one medical insurance agency to another.

 How much does health insurance cost per month in Canada?